"Magna Carta is one of the most famous and influential documents in English history"

 Magna Carta is the foundation upon which many national constitutions around the world, including that of the USA, have been based.

-Its importance has been recognised by UNESCO, who in 2009, included it in the UNESCO Memory of the World register.
+Its importance has been recognised by UNESCO, who, in 2009, included it in the UNESCO Memory of the World register.

 Some of the 63 clauses are still enshrined in UK law today.
 They include:

-and perhaps the most famous clause of all, which has become both the driving principle of British justice and the basis of the US Constitution:
+Perhaps the most famous clause of all, which has become both the driving principle of British justice and the basis of the US Constitution:

 The Lincoln copy of Magna Carta was stored at Fort Knox during World War II and returned to Lincoln after the war.